-It’s a little ironic that Batman, Superman, and Wonder Woman are playing second fiddle to their villains this year.
-In one of the buzziest films of the year, Warner Bros’ highly-anticipated Suicide Squad, we get to see a team of misfits take over the jobs usually handed over to superheroes.
-The recent trailers have won the interest of DC fans and, to be honest, not many people know anything about DC’s antihero crew.
-As Warner Bros. lifts the veil on their next big DC comic adaptation, we take a look at other DC Superhero Teams You’ve Probably Never Heard Of.
+As Warner Bros. lifts the veil on their next big DC adaptation, we take a look at other DC Superhero Teams You’ve Probably Never Heard Of.
 Perhaps we might see the studios work their magic on these too.

 The Newsboy Legion

-Created by Joe Simon and Jack Kirby, The Newsboy Legion are a gang of orphan kids who attempted to support themselves by selling newspapers and committing crime until they were taken in by police officer Jim Harper (whose alter ego was The Guardian).
-That original team consisted of Anthony “Big Words” Rodriguez (a genius), John “Gabby” Gabrielli (a talkative kid), Patrick “Scrapper” MacGuire (the tough kid) and Thomas “Tommy” Thompkins (the group leader).
-The Newsboys were involved in rescuing Kon-El from Cadmus, and later they rescued Jimmy Olsen.
-The boys eventually grew up and attended college, where each became a scientist.
+The Newsboy Legion are a gang of orphan kids, living on the streets of Suicide Slum in Metropolis, who sold newspapers and committed crimes (stripping cars and selling the parts) in order to support themselves.
+Eventually, they were taken in by police officer Jim Harper (The Guardian), who helped the group change their lives around.
+The original team consisted of Anthony “Big Words” Rodriguez (a genius), John “Gabby” Gabrielli (a talkative kid), Patrick “Scrapper” MacGuire (the tough kid) and Thomas “Tommy” Thompkins (the group leader).
+The Newsboys often appeared in Superman comics and were involved in rescuing Kon-El from Cadmus, and later they rescued Jimmy Olsen.
+Created by Joe Simon and Jack Kirby, The Newsboy Legion also took on crooked politicians and fought against slum lords.

 The Secret Six

-The Secret Six were an undercover operative team that has had many different team members at different times.
+The Secret Six are an undercover operative team that has had many different team members at different times, usually comprised of villains.
 Led by a mysterious figure named Mockingbird, the original team consisted of Mitch Hoberman, Ladonna Jameal, Tony Mantegna, Luke McKendrick, Vic Sommers and Dr. Maria Verdugo.
 The team spent most of their time fighting crime and defending democracy.
-Gail Simone’s Secret Six revealed a different team, which included Catman, Deadshot, Cheshire, Ragdoll, Scandal Savage, and a Parademon.
+However, Gail Simone’s Secret Six revealed a very different team, which included Deadshot, Scandal Savage, Cheshire, Catman, Ragdoll, and a Parademon.
 This team was lead by Lex Luthor who posed as Mockingbird.
-Of course, the New 52 team changed again and saw anti-hero team Bane, Scandal Savage, Catman, Ragdoll, Deadshot and Jeannette together.
+Of course, the New 52 team changed again and saw anti-hero team Ragdoll, Bane, Deadshot, Scandal Savage, Catman, and Jeannette together.
+Like the Suicide Squad, there have been many variations of the team and depending o

 The Forever People